GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Plate
 $125,000, 40 lb.
 3/5
 A full suit of plate armor made of materials which cannot be wholly gathered on the material plane.
-The armor itself is not bypassed by *ephemeral creatures* or by the innate ability of creatures from the ethereal and/or psychich planes to ignore material forms of protection, as this armor also partially exists on the those planes and has been affixed with proper warding sigils.
+The armor itself is not bypassed by *ephemeral creatures* or by the innate ability of creatures from the ethereal and/or psychic planes to ignore material forms of protection, as this armor also partially exists on the those planes and has been affixed with proper warding sigils.
 Additionally, it provides a +4 bonus to defense against psychic attacks.
 On the ethereal and psychic planes, the armor is considered to be half of its weight.
 Cost to repair is $1,625 per point and can only be done by one with a very special set of tools.